Backyard Builder

 Weekend One: The Battle of the Red Clay

 If you’ve never worked with North Carolina clay, imagine trying to dig a hole in a block of half-dried Gorilla Glue.
 It’s heavy, it’s sticky, and it hates you.
 Our shed plans called for a solid foundation of concrete blocks on a gravel bed.
 Sounds simple, right?
 It took us all of Saturday just to get the site cleared and the first layer of blocks leveled.
+We were using a few essential power tools we'd picked up, but nothing helps you dig through clay except a pickaxe and a lot of swearing.

-One thing nobody tells you about building from plans is that the "materials list" is your best friend and your worst enemy.
+One thing nobody tells you about building from plans is that the materials list is your best friend and your worst enemy.
 It’s great because you know what to buy, but it’s terrifying when you see the total at the register.
 However, having a cut list meant we could have the guys at the lumber yard do the heavy lifting on the big beams.
 If you're a beginner, do not—I repeat, DO NOT—try to eyeball your foundation.
 If that base isn't square and level, every single wall you build later will be crooked.
 We spent three hours just measuring the diagonals to make sure they were identical.
 It felt like eighth-grade geometry class, but with more sweating and a higher chance of a splinter.

 Weekend Two: The Part Where It Actually Looks Like a Building